 This post is to announce two new tools I’ve built in tandem with launching SpokeService.ca.
-These are my runout tabulator and spoke tension visualizer, found in the utilities section at top right.
-They are 100% free for use by enthusiasts and industry professionals as my contribution to the community.
-Giving back is company priority.
-I welcome your feedback on these tools.
+These are my runout tabulator and spoke tension visualizer found in the utilities section at top right.
+I offer them 100% free for enthusiasts, industry professionals and shop customers alike.

 The more important tool, my spoke tension visualizer, is pretty neat.
-It does two jobs: it converts deflection readings from your tensiometer to tension values and it shows you a graphical view of tension.
-For now it only supports the Park Tool TM-1 but I will add support for other tensiometers in the future.
-I’ve also coded an option to insert dummy values in the data collection screen so you can see how it works without faking anything (this will likely go away in the future).
-Like the tabulator, this tool is designed to accept input from a digital tensiometer connected via computer cable where available.
-This way a wheelbuilder can go quickly from spoke testing to visualization.
+It does two jobs: it converts tensiometer deflection readings to tension values and shows a graphical view of the same.
+For now it only supports the Park Tool TM-1 but I can add support for other tensiometers in the future.
+I’ve coded an option to insert dummy values in the data collection screen so you can see how it works without faking anything (this will likely go away in the future).

-I hope these tools improve your wheelbuilding.
+I hope these tools stimulate the wheelbuilding part of your brain.
 I enjoyed creating them.